socrata/Socrata-PowerShell/README.md

 ## Authentication

-To use this library, you must have access to a Socrata user account with permissions to create and/or update datasets on your domain.
+To use this library, you must have access to a Socrata user account with permissions to create and/or update datasets on a Socrata domain.

 While the `New-Dataset` and `Update-Dataset` functions will accept a Socrata username and password, it's best to [generate a pair of API keys] and use those instead.